mdn/content/files/en-us/web/css/css_nesting/nesting_at-rules/index.md

 ### Multiple nested `@media` at-rules

-At-rules can be nested within themselves, in this example we see the nested at-rules and how they are written without nesting.
+At-rules can be nested within other at-rules.
+Below you can see an example of this, and how it would be written without nesting.

 #### Nested CSS